ape-apatchett/lfs-arctic-browning/README.md

 # lfs-arctic-browning

-This repository contains data and code for the manuscript: "Arctic browning alters plant-soil-microbe interactions and carbon fluxes in the Oroarctic tundra".
+This repository contains data and code for the manuscript: "Dominant shrub identity shapes above- and belowground ecosystem differences associated with Arctic browning".
 We investigate ecosystem-wide responses to Arctic browning using vegetation surveys, gas flux measurements, soil properties, and microbial community analyses.

 The DOI for this code and data repository is managed through Zenodo [ADD here]